Monarchy of Papua New Guinea: The Crown and Tok Pisin

-In Tok Pisin, Queen Elizabeth II was referred to as Missis Kwin and as Mama belong big family.
-The Queen's eldest son, Charles was known as Nambawan Pikinini Bilong Misis Kwin (first born child of Missis Kwin).
-Prince Philip, Duke of Edinburgh was addressed as Oldfella Pili-Pili Him Bilong Misis Kwin.
+In the creole language of Tok Pisin, Queen Elizabeth II was referred to as Misis Kwin, Mama Kwin, Sina Bada, Big Mum and Mama belong big family.
+The Queen's husband, Prince Philip, Duke of Edinburgh was addressed as Oldfella Pili-Pili Him Bilong Misis Kwin.
+As heir to the throne, the then Prince Charles (later King Charles III) was known in Tok Pisin as Nambawan pikinini bilong Misis Kwin ("The first child of Mrs Queen").

-In October 1982, the Queen gave a famous 'I hope to return' speech in Tok Pisin, watched by thousands under rainy skies, in which she said, "mi hamamas tru long istap wantaim yupla nau, na mi ting bai mi kam bek long lukim yupla lo taim bihain".
+Members of the royal family have often spoken in Tok Pisin while in Papua New Guinea.
+In October 1982, the Queen gave a famous 'I hope to return' speech in Tok Pisin, watched by thousands under rainy skies, in which she said, “Mi hamamas tru long istap wantaim yupla nau, na mi ting bai mi kam bek long lukim yupla lo taim bihain.” (“I am delighted to be with you now and hope to return in the future”).
+Prince Charles used the language in his speeches to the National Parliament in 1975 and 1984.

-In August 1984, Charles, Prince of Wales visited Manus island and in a lavish ceremony was crowned the "10th Lapan of Manus".
-A feast was organised for this occasion and all the local chiefs were invited.
-Charles—draped with dogs' teeth necklaces—accepted the title by saying, "Wuroh, wuroh, wuroh, all man meri bilong Manus.
-Mi hammamas tru" (Tok Pisin: Thank you all men and women of Manus.
-I am truly filled with happiness).
+In August 1984, Charles, Prince of Wales visited Manus Island in the north of the country, and in a lavish ceremony was crowned the Tenth Lapan of Manus.
+A feast was organised for this occasion and all local chiefs were invited.
+Charles—draped in dogs' teeth necklaces—accepted the title by saying, “Wuroh, wuroh, wuroh, all man meri bilong Manus.
+Mi hammamas tru.” (“Thank you all men and women of Manus.
+I am truly filled with happiness”).

+In 2012, during a tour to mark the Queen's Diamond Jubilee, Charles, Prince of Wales again introduced himself in Tok Pisin as “nambawan pikinini bilong Misis Kwin” (“the number one child belonging to Mrs Queen”) in a speech to the crowds.
+Responding to huge cheers, he conveyed in Tok Pisin the greetings from the Queen of Papua New Guinea and all members of the royal family.

+The Princess Royal, during her visit for the Queen's Platinum Jubilee in 2022, mentioned that she had private conversations with her family about Tok Pisin, saying, "you won't be surprised to hear that we compare our memories of the odd bits of pidgin that we remember".

+In September 2025, to mark the country's 50 anniversary of independence, King Charles III spoke in Tok Pisin in a video message broadcast at the Sir John Guise stadium.